Unlock your office doors with iPhone: Employee badges in Apple Wallet

 The percentage of respondents answered to incorporate ESG data and analytics into their investment strategy within a year, over the next two years, or over the next three years by assets under management (AUM).

-With your current system, you typically need to replace the card reader with an NFC compatible, Apple certified model.
-This will allow the pass-through of existing keycard swipes to your current system while being able to also read Apple Wallet badges.
+With your current system, you typically need to replace the card reader with an NFC compatible, Apple certified reader.
+This will allow the pass-through of existing keycard swipes to your current system while being able to also read employee badges in Apple Wallet.

 Image showing Kisi access card opening office turnstile

-In order for a user to have the best experience without a plastic access card, we need to consider not only what happens at the tenant space but the spaces in the pathway to get there (i.e., amenities, front door, bike room).
+In order for an employee to have the best experience without a plastic access card, we need to consider not only what happens at the tenant space but the spaces in the pathway to get there (i.e., amenities, front door, bike room).

 Typically a building operator should consider 3 main access levels:

-1. Building Entrance: How can different tenants access the building with the same type of credential that also works for their tenant suite?
-With Kisi’s mobile credentials you can harmonize different access systems on the backend to make it easy for the end user - no need to carry different cards.
+1. Building entrance: How can different tenants access the building with the same type of credential that also works for their tenant suite?

-2. Elevator or turnstile access - how can those be enabled so it’s a seamless access experience?
-Kisi integrates with elevators and turnstiles alike.
+2. Elevator or turnstile access: How can those be enabled so it’s a seamless access experience?

 Kisi branded diagram showing access points in an office building